osteele/p5-server/README.md

 A “JavaScript-only sketch file” is a JavaScript file that includes a function definition for either the `setup()` or `draw()` functions.

-Recognition of p5.js HTML files is currently done using regular expressions, and is therefore fragile.
+Automatic library loading is done by examining the free variables in the sketch.
+A list of libraries, and the global variables that trigger including a library, is in `./config/libraries.json`.

-I haven't tested this on instance-mode sketches.
+I haven't tested this on instance-mode sketches, or on Windows.

 ## License